zwang28/rw-diag/README.md

 **Note that if RisingWave is deployed on Kubernetes, the script above should be run in the same cluster**.
 Otherwise, it may fail due to the inability to resolve the domain names of worker nodes.

-Both `connection_string` and `prometheus_address` are optional.
+Both `connection_string` and `prometheus_url` are optional.
 Corresponding diagnostic data won't be collected if it is not specified.

 `promql_filters` should be correctly set to filter out metrics that don't belong to this cluster in the same Prometheus server.